Sonata165/LeadInstrumentDetection/Readme.md

     datasets
     └── MedleyDB
-        └── v1_segmented
+        ├── metadata_song.json          Song-level annotation (to facilitate other ways of dataset segmentation) └── v1_segmented
             ├── data                    The folder containing all segment-level audios ├── AClassicEdu...
 Song name (of the first song)